pingcap/docs-tidb-operator/en/get-started.md

 </details>

-If you need to deploy a TiDB cluster on an ARM64 machine, please refer to the [Deploying a TiDB Cluster on ARM64 Machines](deploy-cluster-on-arm64.md) guide.
+If you need to deploy a TiDB cluster on an ARM64 machine, refer to the [Deploying a TiDB Cluster on ARM64 Machines](deploy-cluster-on-arm64.md) guide.

-### Deploying TiDB Dashboard Independently
+### Deploy TiDB Dashboard independently

 ```shell
 kubectl -n tidb-cluster apply -f https://raw.githubusercontent.com/pingcap/tidb-operator/master/examples/basic/tidb-dashboard.yaml